-This work is ongoing, with Dr. Laura Moore of the Coastal Environmental Change Lab at UNC-Chapel Hill, and is focused on the yearly-to-decadal morphodynamics of vegetated coastal foredunes.
+This work is ongoing, with Dr. Laura Moore of the Coastal Environmental Change Lab at UNC-Chapel Hill, and is focused on understanding and predicting the yearly-to-decadal morphodynamics of vegetated coastal foredunes.
 My work spans both field and modeling efforts:

-- Development of a simplified 1-dimensional numerical model of coastal dunes subject to periodic storm events using an impulsive differential equation (Goldstein and Moore, 2016; model can be found here).
+- Development of a simplified 1-dimensional numerical model of coastal dunes subject to periodic storm events using an impulsive differential equation.
+What are the attracting states for coastal dunes?
+(Goldstein and Moore, 2016; model can be found here).

-- Use of a spatially explicit numerical model of coastal foredune growth to investigate alongshore dune height variability — ‘hummockiness’ (Goldstein et al., 2017; the model can be found here).
+- Use of a spatially explicit numerical model of coastal foredune growth to investigate alongshore dune height variability — ‘hummockiness’.
+What are the vegetative controls on when hummockiness appears?
+(Goldstein et al., 2017; the model can be found here).

-- Developing a calibration routine for the Coastal Dune Model using a Genetic Algorithm (using the Matlab implementation ) and displacement-based skill scores (modified from the code of Kroon and Slump 2009).
+- Development of a calibration routine for coastal dune models using a Genetic Algorithm (using the Matlab implementation ) and displacement-based skill scores (modified from the code of Kroon and Slump 2009).
+How successful are coastal dune models at prediction?
 This is a work in progress, and the code can be found here.

 - Field monitoring of topography and vegetation at two experimentally planted transects on Hog Island, Virginia, USA (at the Virginia Coast Reserve-Long Term Ecological Research Site).
-I am a collaborator on this work (deVries et al., submitted), which was done primarily by Elsemarie deVries (current Ph.D student; UNC-CH) and Theo Jass (M.S.
+I am a collaborator on this work, which was done by Elsemarie deVries (M.S.
+2018; UNC-CH) and Theo Jass (M.S.
 2015; UNC-CH).